OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

    - Release RESET then BOOT.

 3. **SSH and Commands:**
-   - Leave the printer on and SSH in (as root) and type:
+   - Leave the printer on and SSH in and type:
      ```
-     service klipper stop
+     sudo service klipper stop
-     apt update
+     sudo apt update
-     apt install stm32flash
+     sudo apt install stm32flash
+     cd ~/
      stm32flash -r firmware-bak.bin /dev/ttyS0
      ```
    - If this errors out, repeat the BOOT/RESET button-press routine above until it works.